Winston-Lu/ESP8266-LED-Shelf/README.md

 gateway | IP address of your router.
 You can type "ipconfig" on Windows or "ifconfig" on Mac/Linux to find this IP.
 Usually it is 192.168.0.1 or 192.168.1.1 for home networks

 ## Webserver configuration
+For the webserver code, if you are using a 24hr clock, go into `./data/script.js`, and on the first line, switch it to `const enable24HR = true;`.
+This will allow for an extra column of spotlights if you added them.
+If you have a setup with a setup >2x7, then you will need to code in the spotlight modification yourself.
+I didn't do as great of a job making this part modular, as I wanted to avoid using frameworks like AngularJS ng-repeat since I'm not the best front-end designer.

+At the bottom of the webpage, there is also a spot for commands:

 Command | Description | Example
 ---------------|----------|----------
 IP/cmd?c=utcoffset&v=### | Replace ### with your UTC offset.
 This only needs to be done once, and is saved on reset | http://192.168.1.51/cmd?c=utcoffset&v=-8